Skip to main content

 • Wrong language detected: Set correct language code or use “custom” option

-• Technical terms not recognized: Add them as keywords/keyterms with boost factors
+• Technical terms not recognized: Add them as keywords/keyterms/phrase lists with boost factors

 • Company names garbled: Add company/product names to keywords list